 Module production has taken place in Glava, Värmland since 2003 when REC ScanModule AB built a module production facility there.
 In end of 2010 REC ScanModule AB closed down their production, but the facilities were taken over by SweModule AB that continued to produce modules from imported silicon solar cells.
 In 2015 SweModule went bankrupt.
 In total, over 2 500 000 multi crystalline silicon modules, corresponding to 0.5 GW, have been produced at the site since 2003.
 However, it seems like these numbers will increase in the coming years as the production facilities in September in 2016 were acquired by the newly formed company Renewable Sun Energy Sweden AB.
-The company begun with refurbishment and repairing of some of the equipment and produced at the end of 2016 approximately 100 of panels from imported three-busbar monocrystalline solar cells to test the factory.
-Right now, the company is going through a certification process of their modules and when this is done the plan is to start production in the autumn of 2017 with the same product name as before, i.e. SweModule.
+The company begun with refurbishment and repairing of some of the equipment in 2016 and in 2017 the equipment was upgraded to be able to produce monocrystalline modules with four- and five-busbars.
+During 2016 and 2017 small quantities of approximately 100 respective 250 of panels was produced to test the equipment.
+Right now, the company is going through a certification process of their four- and five-busbars modules.
+When this is process is complete the plan is to start full scale production in September 2018 under the same product name as before, i.e. SweModule.

-5.3.1.3 Windon AB
+5.3.1.2 Windon AB

 Windon was started in 2007 after a year of product development of different PV equipment.
-In 2011 Windon began to OEM produce PV modules with its own brand in SweModules production facility in Glava, Sweden.
-Since the closer of the production facility in Glava in 2015, the company has moved their O&M production of modules to a factory in Poland, and since the beginning of 2017 also in Italy.
+In 2011 Windon began to OEM produce PV modules with its own brand in SweModules production facility in

+Glava, Sweden.
+Since the closer of the production facility in Glava in 2015, the company first moved their O&M production of modules to a factory in Poland, but since the beginning of 2017 almost all of Windons modules are produced in a production facility in northern Italy by Windons own staff.
 In addition to the module production the company developed their own ground-mounting stand.
-In 2014 Windon also started to develop inverters within the range of $1-20~{\rm kW_p}$ .
-These inverters were started to be manufactured in 2016 and 300 units was sold in 2016.
-The parts for the inverters come from all over the world, but are assembled at a O&M production facility in China.
+In 2014 Windon also started to develop inverters with an individual capacity range of 1-20 kWp.
+These inverters were started to be manufactured in 2016 and 300 units was sold in 2016 and 300 in 2017.
+The parts for the inverters come from all over the world but are assembled at an O&M production facility in China.
 However, Windon plans to move the assembling of the inverters to the Swedish town Tranås as soon as the annual quantities reaches around 1000 units.